SCIInstitute/ShapeWorks/docs/use-cases/fixed-domain-ellipsoid.md

 ![Fixed Domains](../img/use-cases/fixed-domains.png)

-The use case is located at: [Examples/Python/ellipsoid_fd.py](https://github.com/SCIInstitute/ShapeWorks/tree/master/Examples/Python/ellipsoid_fd.py)
+The use case is located at: `Examples/Python/ellipsoid_fd.py`

 ## Running the Use Case

-To run the use case, run [RunUseCase.py](https://github.com/SCIInstitute/ShapeWorks/tree/master/Examples/Python/RunUseCase.py) with proper tags.
+To run the use case, run `RunUseCase.py` (in `Examples/Python/`) with proper tags.
 The tags control the type of input data and the optimization method.
 See [Getting Started with Use Cases](../use-cases/use-cases.md#running-use-case) for the full list of tags.

 Run the following command to run this use case.
 This optimization is done only with single-scale support since the new shapes will have the same number of particles as the existing shape model.
 Hence, there is no need to use the `--use_single_scale` tag.